 Liquidity risk is the risk that the Group may possibly be unable to meet contractually agreed financial obligations that are settled by delivering cash or other financial assets.
 Group companies need sufficient cash in order to meet their commitments.
 Corporate Treasury is responsible for managing liquidity.
-The share of the aggregate cash and cash equivalents managed by Corporate Treasury was around 55% on December 31, 2018.
+The share of the aggregate cash and cash equivalents managed by Corporate Treasury was around 70% on December 31, 2019.
 At present, the Group regards a cash level of roughly CHF 60 million as sufficient to meet its payment obligations at all times.
 The maturity structure of the existing financial liabilities is shown in the following table.
 These liabilities correspond to contractually agreed maturities and represent nominal payment outflows.
 Inflows and outflows of funds from derivative financial instruments are shown separately.

-As at December 31, 2018
+As at December 31, 2019

 Remaining term to maturity up to Remaining term to maturity Remaining term to maturity Remaining term to maturity

-1 year 1 - 2 years 2 - 5 years over 5 years
+CHF m 1 year 1 - 2 years 2 - 5 years over 5 years

-124.3

-0.0

-to maturity up to 1 year 124.3 to maturity up to to maturity 1 year 1 - 2 years 124.3 to maturity up to to maturity to maturity 1 year 1 - 2 years 2 - 5 years 124.3
+Interest-free liabilities 112.5

+Liabilities from leasing 15.6 13.1 12.2 1.2

+Cash outflow from financial derivatives 0.2
-As at December 31, 2017

-Remaining term to maturity up to Remaining term to maturity Remaining term to maturity Remaining term to maturity CHF m 1 year 1 - 2 years 2 - 5 years over 5 years Interest-free liabilities 122.5 Liabilities from finance leasing 0.0 0.2
+As at December 31, 2018 Remaining term Remaining term Remaining term Remaining term to maturity up to to maturity to maturity to maturity CHF m 1 year 1 - 2 years 2 - 5 years over 5 years Interest-free liabilities 124.3 Liabilities from finance leasing 0.0